New model structures for Algebraic Quantum Field Theory

-\begin{rem} In the sequel, we will make an extensive use of localization for operads and model categories, and hence of its associated terminology.
-For an introductory survey which is full of ideas see \cite{dwyer_localizations_2004} and for a condensed model categorical treatment see \cite{barwick_left_2010}. \end{rem}

 \begin{subsection}{Strict time-slice axiom} Let us begin with a brief reminder of the time-slice axiom discussion in \cite{benini_higher_2019, benini_homotopy_2019, benini_operads_2021}.
-There, it is noticed that looking at an algebraic field theory as a diagram $\Aalg\colon\Crect\to\Mon(\V)$, $\Srect$-constancy can be expressed by saying that the diagram factors uniquely through the localization of $\Crect$ at $\Srect$, denoted $\Crect\to \Crect_{\Srect}$.
-Indeed, the localization $\Crect_{\Srect}$ can be endowed with a canonical orthogonality relation, the so called pushforward orthogonality relation $\perp_{\Srect}$; it is constructed in \cite[Lemma 3.19]{benini_operads_2021}.
+There, it is noticed that looking at an algebraic field theory as a diagram $\Aalg\colon\Crect\to\Mon(\V)$, $\Srect$-constancy can be expressed by saying that the diagram factors uniquely through the localization of $\Crect$ at $\Srect$, denoted $\Crect\to \Crect_{\Srect}$\footnote{The localization of $\Crect$ at $\Srect$ is the ``initial" functor $\Crect\to\Crect_{\Srect}$ among those $\Crect\to \Drect$ that send $\Srect$ to isomorphisms.}.
+Indeed, the localization $\Crect_{\Srect}$ can be endowed with a canonical orthogonality relation, the so-called pushforward orthogonality relation $\perp_{\Srect}$; it is constructed in \cite[Lemma 3.19]{benini_operads_2021}.
 The importance of $\Crect_{\Srect}^{\perp_{\Srect}}$ is that it encodes the algebraic structure of $\Srect$-constant field theories.
 More precisely, in \cite[Lemma 3.20, Proposition 4.4]{benini_operads_2021}, it is showed that the induced morphism $\ell\colon\Op_{\Crect}^{\perp}\to \Op_{\Crect_{\Srect}}^{\perp_{\Srect}}$ yields an equivalence of categories of algebraic field theories